 Ability to Benefit applies to students who are admitted to a post-secondary institution but who do not have a high school diploma or GED.
-These students are eligible to attend the institution, however, they are not eligible for Title IV Funding i.e. PELL, SEOG, Federal Work Study) and must make arrangements for payment of tuition, fees, and books with the SCC Business Office.
+These students are eligible to attend the institution and are eligible for Title IV Funding i.e. PELL, SEOG, Federal Work Study) under certain criteria.